Roids-Dev/poke_adminjail/README.md

 - All credit goes to Poke for this amazing script!
 - If you don't want cops to be able to jail with this just set `Config.CopsAllowed` to false in the config.
  - By default this version will be in english.
-If you wish to use spanish instead just rename `es.lua` to `config.lua` and everything will be in spanish again.
+If you wish to use spanish instead just rename `config_es.lua` to `config.lua` and everything will be in spanish again.